Hat: History

 St. Clement, the patron saint of felt hatmakers, is said to have discovered felt when he filled his sandals with flax fibers to protect his feet, around 800 AD.

 In the Middle Ages, hats were a marker of social status and used to single out certain groups.
-The 1215 Fourth Council of the Lateran required that all Jews identify themselves by wearing the Judenhat ("Jewish hat"), marking them as targets for anti-Semitism.
+The 1215 Fourth Council of the Lateran required that all Jews identify themselves by wearing the Judenhat ("Jewish hat"), marking them as targets for antisemitism.
 The hats were usually yellow and were either pointed or square.

 Carle Vernet's 1796 painting showing two decadent French "Incredibles" greeting each other, one with what appears to be a top hat, perhaps its first recorded appearance.

 In the Middle Ages, hats for women ranged from simple scarves to elaborate hennin, and denoted social status.
 Structured hats for women similar to those of male courtiers began to be worn in the late 16th century.
 The term 'milliner' comes from the Italian city of Milan, where the best quality hats were made in the 18th century.
 Millinery was traditionally a woman's occupation, with the milliner not only creating hats and bonnets but also choosing lace, trimmings and accessories to complete an outfit.

 Left-to-right: Top-hat, peaked cap, Borsalino, bowler hat (Sweden, early 20th century).

 In the first half of the 19th century, women wore bonnets that gradually became larger, decorated with ribbons, flowers, feathers, and gauze trims.
 By the end of the century, many other styles were introduced, among them hats with wide brims and flat crowns, the flower pot and the toque.
 By the middle of the 1920s, when women began to cut their hair short, they chose hats that hugged the head like a helmet.

 The tradition of wearing hats to horse racing events began at the Royal Ascot in Britain, which maintains a strict dress code.
 All guests in the Royal Enclosure must wear hats.
 This tradition was adopted at other horse racing events, such as the Kentucky Derby in the United States.